-The adoption fee is $500 USD ($640 CAD) and $200 USD (250 CAD) for disabled dogs and seniors (over 8 year old).
-The fee helps to offset the cost to transport the dog from Korea to one of our destination cities in the United States and Canada.
+The adoption fee is $720 CAD including tax and 280 CAD for disabled and senior dogs (over 8 year old).
+The adoption fee helps to offset the cost to transport the dog from Korea to Canada.

 Frequently Asked Questions

 In our organization name, we are referring to “freeing” or liberating the dogs from the dog meat trade and suffering.
 It is not a monetary reference.